Aggregations

 fn

-: 'collect' - The aggregation function namealias
+: 'collect' - The aggregation function namealias?

-: string - The record alias to usefield?
+: string - Record alias (defaults to$record

 : boolean - Optional flag to collect unique values only.
 True by default.limit?